Postcode GIS Data Series

 Sadly, while Tasmania is a beautiful island, enjoys an equable climate and is considered a great place to live and raise a family, there is a lot of truth in the saying “you can’t eat the scenery”!

-But all using the same objective; areas based on postcodes which contain a population of resident women numbering between 20,000 and 30,000.
+We can make just about any style to match your corporate look.
+In this example, the aim was franchise areas based on postcodes which contain a population of resident women numbering between 20,000 and 30,000.

 Your logo and any required corporate information can be included, either embedded in the map or supplied as separate documents.